Cara Delevingne’s Los Angeles home destroyed in fire: ‘My heart is broken’

 Model and actor thanked firefighters for saving her two cats

-Cara Delevingne’s multi-million dollar Los Angeles home was destroyed after it caught fire Friday (15 March) morning.
+British model Cara Delevingne’s multi-million dollar Los Angeles home was destroyed after it caught fire on Friday (15 March) morning.

-The fire is reported to have erupted around 4am.
+The fire is reported to have erupted around 4am local time.
 It took nearly 100 firefighters from the Los Angeles Fire Department to put out the blaze.

+“This got up into the attic and spread throughout the majority of the home.
+So the home has a lot of excessive damage.”

-Hours later, Delevinge – who has been in London performing as Sally Bowles in the West End revival of Cabaret at the Playhouse Theatre – posted about the incident on her Instagram Story.
+Hours later, Delevinge – who has been in London performing as Sally Bowles in the West End revival of Cabaret – posted about the incident on her Instagram Story.

 “My heart is broken today...
 I cannot believe it.
 Life can change in a blink of an eye.
 So cherish what you have,” the 31-year-old Paper Towns actor wrote, alongside a picture of her two cats.